miketerry-org/enigma-env/readme.md

 node server.js --encrypt
 ```

-depending on the name of you main source file.
+depending on the name of your main source file.

 This will generate a new encryption key, save it to the "enigma-env-key.txt" file and halt the process displaying a success message.